 capacity as 2 and length of

 virtualMachinesAllocated as 0.
 From this state, the Capacity Reservation can be deleted.
-Once deleted, you will not pay for the reservation anymore.
+Once deleted, you don't pay for the reservation anymore.

 Usage and billing

-When a Capacity Reservation is empty, VM usage will be reported for the corresponding VM size and the location.
-VM Reserved Instances can cover some or all of the Capacity Reservation usage even when VMs are not deployed.
+When a Capacity Reservation is empty, VM usage is reported for the corresponding VM size and the location.
+VM Reserved Instances can cover some or all of the Capacity Reservation usage even when VMs aren't deployed.

 For example, lets say a Capacity Reservation with quantity reserved 2 has been created.
 The subscription has access to one matching Reserved VM Instance of the same size.
 The result is two usage streams for the Capacity Reservation, one of which is covered by the Reserved Instance:

-In the previous image, a Reserved VM Instance discount is applied to one of the unused instances and the cost for that instance will be zeroed out.
-For the other instance, PAYG rate will be charged for the VM size reserved.
+In the previous image, a Reserved VM Instance discount is applied to one of the unused instances and the cost for that instance is zeroed out.
+For the other instance, PAYG rate is charged for the VM size reserved.

 When a VM is allocated against the Capacity Reservation, the other VM components such as disks, network, extensions, and any other requested components must also be allocated.
-In this state, the VM usage will reflect one allocated VM and one unused capacity instance.
+In this state, the VM usage reflects one allocated VM and one unused capacity instance.
 The Reserved VM Instance will zero out the cost of either the VM or the unused capacity instance.
-The other charges for disks, networking, and other components associated with the allocated VM will also appear on the bill.
+The other charges for disks, networking, and other components associated with the allocated VM also appears on the bill.

-In the previous image, the VM Reserved Instance discount is applied to VM 0, which will only be charged for other components such as disk and networking.
+In the previous image, the VM Reserved Instance discount is applied to VM 0, which is only charged for other components such as disk and networking.
 The other unused instance is being charged at PAYG rate for the VM size reserved.

 Frequently asked questions